pparent76/UbuntuTouch-qml-notify-module/README.md

 # qml-notify-module

-This QML module exposes allows to display desktop notifications with haptic feedback from qml **It requires the app to configured properly with configuration files provided to work** It works with **Qt5** and uses **QDBus**.
+This QML module exposes allows to display Ubuntu Touch notifications locally (without going through a remote push server)

+**It requires the project to be configured properly with configuration files provided**, setup-project.sh is here to help with this task.

+Local notifications are mainly useful in case where the app is not suspended in background.
+In order to avoid suspending your app in background use Ubuntu Tweaks app.
+Note that this will consume more battery, make sure your application is not too CPU-intensive.

+**Note:** The Lomiri notifications may not show the notifications of your app if it is in foreground.

 ---